raspberrypi/libcamera/Documentation/guides/ipa.rst

 const is not allowed inside of arrays and maps. mojo arrays will become C++ std::vector<>.

-By default, all methods defined in the main interface are synchronous.
+By default, all functions defined in the main interface are synchronous.
 This means that in the case of IPC (i.e. isolated IPA), the function call will not return until the return value or output parameters are ready.
 To specify an asynchronous function, the [async] attribute can be used.
-Asynchronous methods must not have any return value or output parameters, since in the case of IPC the call needs to return immediately.
+Asynchronous functions must not have any return value or output parameters, since in the case of IPC the call needs to return immediately.

 It is also possible that the IPA will not be run in isolation.
 In this case,